cartigli/vault/xsorted()/IV Python Core/I Syntax & Operators/VII Logical Operators.md

 True and not True or not False
 -> True

-[The order of evaluation is 'not', then 'and', then 'or'] True and not True or not False {breaks down to...}
+{ The order of evaluation is 'not', then 'and', then 'or' }
+True and not True or not False {breaks down to...}
 True and not True or True
 True and False or True
 True and True
 True

+Identity Operators: [is, is not]
+	function similar to !=
+5 is not 6 {returns True}

+Less used than == & !=, but fundamental to Python logic